MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L07/Lab07_Deploy_Solution.md

 # Exercise \#1: Configure VM

-In this exercise, you will configure the Virtual Machine
+In this exercise, you will configure the Virtual Machine.

 ## Task \#1: Configure VM